ploomber/sql/docs/deploying-your-sql-applications/sample-deployment-pc.md

     # Concatenate all dataframes
     df = pd.concat(master_list)

-    # Save to csv
+    # Save to MotherDuck
-    df.to_csv("weather.csv", index=False)
+    save_to_motherduck(df, motherduck)

 ```

-The script above uses the [RapidAPI](https://rapidapi.com/weatherapi/api/weatherapi-com/) to extract weather data.
-You can sign up for a free account to get an API key.
-The script also uses the [dotenv](https://pypi.org/project/python-dotenv/) package to load the API key from an environment variable.
 To download weather data for different locations, you can replace the latitude and longitude coordinates in the script.
 The following locations were used in the sample script using the coordinates corresponding to the cities listed below:

 |Continent | Cities |
 | --- | --- |